What do you do at Wax in the City?

 I enjoy working with reliable and honest people.
 I especially value people who have internalised the principle of give and take and are willing to put in the extra effort for the success of the team.

-What do you think is the most underrated characteristic?
-Overrated?
+What do you think is the most underrated and most overrated characteristic?

 Any advice for the next generation of leaders?

 The most important advice I would give the next generation of leaders is to put the people you work with at the centre of your decision-making (especially in the service industry, where employees have a direct impact on client satisfaction).
 This sounds very simple but it requires a lot of confidence as well as humbleness.
 If you focus on the people, I believe success in other areas will follow.